efrei-paris-sud/2020-H-Team-of-2/lab/1/Exercise/1/README.md

  ```

 ## Image
-We can see the result of the first exercice below in this image
+We can see the result of the first exercice below in this image.
 ![Image](https://github.com/Gaffeur/IoT_TP1/blob/main/LabOne/Exercise/1/Exercice%201.jpg)